 One of the biggest mistakes sellers can make is failing to view their home through a prism of impartiality.
 This is understandable since most homeowners have a deep emotional attachment to their home and will often fail to see what will be obvious to potential buyers that are interested in your home.
-An experienced REALTOR® will help you avoid the common pitfalls with successfully staging your home for sale, but there are several important things a homeowner can do to stage their home for the fastest possible sale:
+An experienced REALTOR® will help you avoid the common pitfalls but there are several important things a homeowner can do to stage their home for the fastest possible sale:

-The nose knows – Lastly, you’ve done the work, there is a place for everything and everything is in its place.
-Unfortunately, the human body will acclimate to unpleasant odors in our homes such as pet accidents, smoke, diapers, garbage, kitty boxes etc. but you can be sure that a prospective buyer will notice the instant they walk through the door – an immediate turn-off.
+Lastly, you’ve done the work, there is a place for everything and everything is in its place.
+Unfortunately the human body will acclimate to unpleasant odors in our homes such as pet accidents, smoke, diapers, garbage, kitty boxes etc. but you can be sure that a prospective buyer will notice the instant they walk through the door – an immediate turn off.
 Your can count on your REALTOR® to help you with this or ask a friend you trust that will tell you the truth to perform a “smell test” of your home.
 You will be glad you did!